 Hashidate-do Temple and “JURIN’s GEO” Café

-When you are finished make sure to take a break at the JURIN’s GEO for their special Kakigori (Japanese shaved ice) topped with sugar cane syrup followed by a glass of cold brewed ice coffee.
+When you are finished make sure to take a break at the JURIN’s GEO for their special Kakigori (Japanese shaved ice) topped with sugar cane syrup.
+Then follow it with a glass of cold brewed ice coffee.

 Address: 675 Kamikagemori, Chichibu-shi, Saitama

 Access: 15-min walk from Urayamaguchi Station (Chichibu Railway)

 Hashidate Stalactite Cave

 Hours: 10am – Before sunset